 The Prayer of Salvation

 If you haven't said the Prayer of Salvation, now's the perfect time: Father God in the name of Jesus, Lord, I ask forgiveness of my sins.
 Please come into my heart.
 I turn my back on sin and I make you my Lord and Savior.
 I want to follow you for the rest of my life.
-Please give me eternal life through you in Jesus name, amen.
+Please give me eternal life through you in Jesus' name, Amen.

-Re-dedication to Christ Prayer
+Rededicate Your Life to Christ Prayer

 If you need to rededicate your life to Christ because you feel like you've been sinning or haven't been living right, pray: Father God in the name of Jesus, I ask forgiveness of my sins and I turn my back on sin.
 Please help me to overcome ---- and I want to lead a better life through you.
-I decree and declare this day I have overcome ---- and I have the victory in Jesus name, amen.
+I decree and declare this day I have overcome ---- and I have the victory in Jesus' name, Amen.

 Get into a good Bible-based church and learn about God.
 God has great things in store for you!